Darkglass-Electronics/Plugin-Dev-Setup/CAVEATS.md

 ### No display server

 While the system has a screen with custom graphics, there is no display server like X11 or Wayland inside the OS.
-There are no OpenGL, X11 or Wayland related libraries in the OS.
+There are no OpenGL, Vulkan, X11 or Wayland related libraries in the OS.
-If your plugin binary links against libX11.so for example, it will simply fail to load.
+If your plugin binary links against `libX11.so` for example, it will simply fail to load.

 ### No GPU